Child Playground Safety

 Check the Area Before Play Begins

-Double check that the park, school, or child care center has age-appropriate, well-maintained playground equipment and if you personally notice any hazards within a playground, report it to the proper authorities such as the Parks Department or the school immediately and do not allow children to use the equipment until it is safe.
+Double-check that the park, school, or child care center has age-appropriate, well-maintained playground equipment and if you personally notice any hazards within a playground, report it to the proper authorities such as the Parks Department or the school immediately and do not allow children to use the equipment until it is safe.

 Be Age-Aware and Age-Appropriate

 Most playgrounds have signs stating the proper age ranges for the area.
-Usually the age ranges are 2 to 5 years or 5 to 12 years old.
+Usually, the age ranges are 2 to 5 years or 5 to 12 years old.
 For babies who are learning to walk, the play area should have a smooth and easy surface to walk on.
-And when you are playing with your children on a larger playground, make sure that they are using appropriate equipment such as bucket swings and shorter slide with tall sides.
+And when you are playing with your children on a larger playground, make sure that they are using appropriate equipment such as bucket swings and shorter slides with tall sides.
 Appropriate dress is also important when heading out to the park.
-Now is the time to leave necklaces, purses, scarves or clothing with drawstrings at home.
+Now is the time to leave necklaces, purses, scarves, or clothing with drawstrings at home.
 These items can get caught on equipment and pose a strangulation hazard.
 By taking them off beforehand, even if that means you get left holding a giant pile of clothes, your kids will be safer and less likely to get tangled up in the playground.